VIP-CLEAR

 The VIP-CLEAR project explores how the COVID-19 pandemic has impacted the learning, development, health and wellbeing of vulnerable, socially-disadvantaged children (early years: three to five years; primary: five to eleven years) in England by capturing their voices and experiences.
 Their families live with multiple uncertainties, stresses and vulnerabilities, making these children more susceptible to COVID-19 impacts and highlighting deep societal inequalities.

-The project focuses on multicultural Bristol, where we have well-established relationships with practitioners/ stakeholders in children’s learning, health and wellbeing.
-This will ensure meaningful co-production with local, regional and national partners (nursery centres, schools, Bristol City Council and Action for Children) for immediate translation of our findings in policy and practice at different scales.
+The project focused on multicultural Bristol, where the research team have well-established relationships with practitioners/ stakeholders in children’s learning, health and wellbeing.
+This helped ensure meaningful co-production with local, regional and national partners (nursery centres, schools, Bristol City Council and Action for Children) for immediate translation of our findings in policy and practice at different scales.

-The project will gather and exchange critical ‘data’ quickly using creative, participatory ‘daylighting’ methodologies that are child-focused and multi-channel.
-Our methods interweave socially-engaged arts practice with social science to capture nuances and trends in children’s voices and ensure their views are included.
+The project gathered and exchanged critical ‘data’ quickly using creative, participatory ‘daylighting’ methodologies that are child-focused and multi-channel.
+Our methods interwove socially-engaged arts practice with social science to capture nuances and trends in children’s voices and ensure their views are included.

 Key outputs